-The Sister Mary Edwina Bogel Award is bestowed annually upon the graduate whose character, intellectual achievement and devoted services to her fellow students and to the College render her outstanding.
+The Sister Mary Edwina Bogel Award is bestowed annually upon the graduate whose character, intellectual achievement and devoted services to their fellow students and to the College render them outstanding.

-John W. Kissel Man of the Year Award is made possible through the generosity of Mr. and Mrs. Walter J. Steffan and is granted to the graduate whose character, intellectual progress, organizational ability, and participation in activities and programs of the College render him outstanding among his peers.
+John W. Kissel Man of the Year Award is made possible through the generosity of Mr. and Mrs. Walter J. Steffan and is granted to the graduate whose character, intellectual progress, organizational ability, and participation in activities and programs of the College render the recipient outstanding among their peers.